exchangeRate430L/frontend/README.md

 - No profile page, and no transactions can be done if the user is not logged in
 - Once the user is logged in, profile button will appear in the nav bar which leads him to his profile screen
 - Once the user is logged in, he would be available to perform transactions, as well as instanteneous transcations from below the chart of price flucuation.
+- Once the user is logged in he can turn the alert on to receive emails one the prices go down, or up fast.
+He can also set an alert at a specific price for a specific currency.

 ## Profile Page
 - Only available for logged in users
 - Contains user's personal information (id, balance, user name...)
 - Contains user's transactions history and user can download an excel sheet with his transactions

+## News Page
+- All users can check news related to currencies.
+(Wall Street Journal & Business insights in US).

 # The Home Screen functions: